Uninsured Americans: Key Statistics & Facts

 Since uninsured people often have little to no savings, they can’t pay medical bills, meaning they have to choose between staying healthy and going into medical debt.

-As a matter of fact, a total of 79 million Americans have medical debt problems, which is a staggering percentage of the overall population, and includes many people who do have health insurance under the current system.
+As a matter of fact, more than 100 million Americans in 2025 have medical debt problems, which is a staggering percentage of the overall population, and includes many people who do have health insurance under the current system.
 Another harsh reality of being uninsured is that you’re more likely to die sooner.

 (US Census Bureau)